mozilla/firefox57-sprint/_articles/host.md

 ### Resources you can request

-Do you need funding and swag?
-You can request your event package [here - missing link!!]().
-You will receive:
+**Swag for your event:**

+You can [request swag](https://goo.gl/forms/4FEhEEPkujEt3TYd2) for your event.
+This needs to be done enough time before the event to allow shipping it to your location.

+Swag will include the following:

 * 100 new Firefox stickers
 * 1 poster
-* 3 Firefox tshirts

 **Funding for your event:**

 For this event you can request up to 30 USD.
+Please note that you can only apply for the budget after the event happend.
+To do so, fill out the [request budget](https://goo.gl/forms/fkwubidAAnvK40vF3) form and provide the link to your receipts.
+Budget requests without a link to receipts will not be considered.

 Here is a list of items you can ask for:

 * Refreshments and snacks for the participants
 * Internet (in case your connection is not good enough)